 Twelve volt solar panels are designed to produce a maximum voltage anywhere between 17 and 21 volts.
 This may seem strange, but when you consider that there are environmental factors at work that reduce this output, and that you need at least 13.8 volts to provide an effective charge for a 12 volt battery, it makes sense.
 Any excess voltage is regulated by a charge controller, anyhow, so no damage will occur to your battery.
 Solar panels come in the following forms:

 Monocrystalline:These solar cells are simply the best that money can buy.
 The manufacturing process is the most expensive and employs the use of very pure silicon and a complex crystal growth process that involves a single block of crystals.
-Mono-crystalline solar panels are more expensive, but they possess the highest efficiency, at 15 to 17%, and last the longest of the three.
+Mono-crystalline solar panels are more expensive, but they possess the highest efficiency, at 15 to 17 percent, and last the longest of the three.

 Polycrystalline: These are an excellent alternative to mono-crystalline cells.
 The difference with poly-crystalline cells is that they are grown from a large block of crystals rather than a single block.
 This produces the distinctive shattered glass appearance that is so characteristic of poly-crystalline solar panels.
-Poly-crystalline solar panels are only slightly less efficient, at 14 to 16%, but cost less than its more expensive "mono" cousin.
+Poly-crystalline solar panels are only slightly less efficient, at 14 to 16 percent, but cost less than its more expensive "mono" cousin.

 Amorphous: These solar cells are created not by using crystals, but by depositing a thin layer of silicon over a base material such as glass or metal.
-Amorphous solar panels are much cheaper, react better to diffuse and fluorescent light, and work better at higher temperatures, but they are also the least efficient, at 6 to 8%, and require much more physical space than crystalline solar panels.
+Amorphous solar panels are much cheaper, react better to diffuse and fluorescent light, and work better at higher temperatures, but they are also the least efficient, at 6 to 8 percent, and require much more physical space than crystalline solar panels.

 As mentioned, several environmental factors affect the efficiency or electrical output of a solar panel.
 These factors include shading, overcast skies, and temperature.
 How shading and overcast skies effect sunlight is self-explanatory, but temperature isn't.
 As temperature increases the voltage of the panel is reduced, this is especially true when temperatures hit the triple-digits, like here in the Southwest.
 The negative impact of high temperatures can be alleviated, somewhat, by mounting the panel an inch or two from the roof to allow cooling air to circulate underneath.
 Since heat reduces the efficiency of each panel, it follows that the panel will perform better during winter months.
 Unfortunately, cooler weather also means that the sun will be lower in the sky, thus reducing the angle and the amount of sunlight the panel will receive.
 Tilting mounts, however, can be used to mitigate this low angle and improve the system's performance during the winter.